mjholub/LibRate/README.md

   - [ ] Artwork galleries for visual artists(?)
   ### **Reviews**
   - [x] Basic review form
-  - [?]
-Backend logic for submission and fetching of reviews
+  - [x] Backend logic for submission and fetching of reviews
   - [x] (**WIP**) Review feed
   - [ ] Commenting and voting on reviews and media items
   - [ ] Importing from 3rd party sources